lllyasviel/LayerDiffuse/README.md

 [Transparent Image Layer Diffusion using Latent Transparency](https://arxiv.org/abs/2402.17113)

-### Ooops, you come to this repo too early.
+### Ooops, you come to this repo too early ...
+But thanks a lot for finding this repo!

-### We are still converting model formats, uploading files, and finalizing scripts.
+### We are still converting model formats, uploading files, finalizing scripts, and implementing supports for some platforms ...

-### Please come back tomorrow or check this repo several hours later ...
+### Fed 28: Please check this repo several hours later or come back tomorrow ...